 Meaning of the flag of Solomon Islands: Blue is for the water of the Pacific Ocean; the yellow strip symbolizes sunlight; green represents the fruitfulness of the country.
 The five stars refer to the five governmental territories of Solomon Island.

-The current flag, chosen a few months before the independence was official, was submitted to a competition by a New Zealander who studied at King George VI at the time although the rules specified that island natives were preferred.
+- The current flag, chosen a few months before the independence was official, was submitted to a competition by a New Zealander who studied at King George VI at the time although the rules specified that island native was preferred.

 Flag of Vanuatu